Learn more about our faculty members.

 Melissa Ridley Elmes

 Dr. Melissa Ridley Elmes (B.A., French, The College of William and Mary; ; M.A., English, Longwood University; MFA, Creative Writing, Lindenwood University; Ph.D., English, University of North Carolina Greensboro) is an interdisciplinary literary historian of the medieval period, with particular emphasis on the 10-15th-century Northern European and British Isles literatures and cultures, including Old/Middle English, Welsh, Irish, Anglo-Norman, and Old Norse/Icelandic.
-Her teaching and research interests include women's and gender studies, violence and trauma, alchemy and magic, monsters and the supernatural, Arthuriana, Chaucer, outlaws and tricksters, and myth, folk, and fairy tales.
-She is an award-winning instructor as well as a high-profile scholar, with recent articles in Proceedings of the Harvard Celtic Colloquium, Modern Philology and Medieval Feminist Forum, an edited collection of essays on the fairy Melusine (Brill, 2017) and a forthcoming volume of essays on Food and Feast in Premodern Outlaw Tales (Routledge, 2021) alongside other forthcoming projects on female friendship, fairies and power, gender and violence in medieval drama, ethics in the Arthurian legend, and medieval and Celtic literature pedagogy.
-Dr. Elmes is also a writer of poetry and fiction, and the author of Arthurian Things: A Collection of Poems (Dark Myth Publications, 2020).
-She is Associate Editor of The Heroic Age, book reviews editor for Medieval Feminist Forum, serves on the advisory boards of several scholarly presses and organizations, and is currently a member of the MLA executive forum for Celtic Studies and the President of the Society for Medieval Feminist Scholarship.
+She is an award-winning instructor as well as a high-profile scholar, with recent articles in Arthuriana, Year’s Work in Medievalism, Proceedings of the Harvard Celtic Colloquium, Modern Philology and Medieval Feminist Forum, an edited collection of essays on the fairy Melusine (Brill, 2017) a volume of essays on Food and Feast in Premodern Outlaw Tales (Routledge, 2021) and an edited collection on Ethics in the Arthurian Legend (D.S.
+Brewer, 2023).
+Dr. Elmes is also a writer of poetry and fiction, and the author of two books of poetry: Arthurian Things: A Collection of Poems (Dark Myth Publications, 2020) and Dreamscapes and Dark Corners (Alien Buddha Press 2023); her creative work has garnered nominations for the Pushcart Prize and the Science Fiction Poetry Association’s Elgin, Rhysling, and Dwarf Star awards for speculative poetry.
+She serves on the advisory boards of several scholarly presses and organizations including Medieval Institute Publications’ Monsters, Prodigies, and Demons series, the International Arthurian Society North American Branch, and the Southeastern Medieval Association.

 Elizabeth Fleitz